Prep tips to ensure your onsite manufacturing integrator service doesn't cause delays.

 DoD contract manufacturing

-In an effort to ensure defense contractors are following best practices to protect sensitive data, Cybersecurity Maturity Model Certification Program (CMMC) rulemaking is inching closer and closer to finalization, with rules proposed by the U.S. Defense Department on December 26, 2023.
-While these rules are published for comment, the codified version isn’t expected to change too drastically.
-Townsend Bourne, partner at Sheppard Mullin, noted as much during a recent interview with Federal News Network.
+Townsend Bourne, partner at Sheppard Mullin, noted during an interview with Federal News Network.
 “Personally, I don’t know that we’re going to see significant changes from the proposed rule that came out at the end of December and the way the final rule is drafted,” said Bourne.
 “Most importantly, because DoD has been working on this program for so long, and I think they’re at the point where they think it’s pretty close to final.”

 CMMC 2.0 Level 1 Sneak Preview